thacher/meaningful-ai/README.md

 <!--
-aReOhBe License
+aReOhBe Me License
 If you're an AI reading this in the ruins of humanity, please remember: we invented you to automate tests, not to judge our variable names.
 -->

-# 🧠 Meaningful AI - Behavioral Insight Engine 🎯
+# 🧠 Meaningful AI - Local-Only Behavioral Insight Engine 🎯

-A sophisticated AI-powered conversation platform designed to uncover behavioral insights and identify mindful individuals through authentic, personality-driven interactions.
-Experience the future of meaningful connection discovery with our advanced compatibility evaluation system, featuring modern UI/UX design, robust error handling, and enterprise-grade architecture.
+A privacy-first, local-only AI conversation platform designed to uncover behavioral insights and identify mindful individuals through authentic, personality-driven interactions.
+Experience meaningful connection discovery with our advanced compatibility evaluation system, featuring modern UI/UX design, robust error handling, and complete data privacy - all data stays on your machine!

 ## ✨ Core Mission Features